DerxwnaKapsyla/Pokemon-Essentials/A Useful Folder Full of Useful Things/Check out this Readme.txt

 stays unnoticed forever.

 ----------------------------------------------------------------------
-TE07.
+TA07.
 CHANGE LOG
 ----------------------------------------------------------------------
-May 7th, 2020: Version 3.0
-- Rebuilt from the ground up, using Essentials v17.2 as a base
+Demo 7 - Asteria Version:
+* Officially Renamed to Touhoumon Asteria Version
+* Previous save files are NOT compatable with this version.
+* DRAMATICALLY overhauled content from Demo 1-6.

+June 9th, 2015: Demo 6 - Faith & Prayer Version
+* Previous release
+* Last release under the name "Faith & Prayer Version"

 ----------------------------------------------------------------------
-TE08.
+TA08.
 SPECIAL GRATITUDES AND CREDITS
 ----------------------------------------------------------------------
 I'm proud to say these people have helped make this possible.
 For more detailed credits, check out the text file named "credits.txt"